paulikeloa/AWSWordPressWorkshop/README.md

     CIDR block —Classless Inter-Domain Routing.
 An internet protocol address allocation and route aggregation methodology.
 For more information, see Classless Inter-Domain Routing in Wikipedia.

 2. EC2 (Instances)
+> EC2 Instances are the virtual servers.
+These servers provide the Compute and storage that will be used to run your applications and are available in Linux and Windows Server configurations.

-3. Security -
+3. Security
+>Using AWS, you will gain the control and confidence you need to securely run your business with the most flexible and secure cloud computing environment available today.
+As an AWS customer, you will benefit from AWS data centers and a network architected to protect your information, identities, applications, and devices.
+With AWS, you can improve your ability to meet core security and compliance requirements, such as data locality, protection, and confidentiality with our comprehensive services and features.

+>AWS allows you to automate manual security tasks so you can shift your focus to scaling and innovating your business.
+Plus, you pay only for the services that you use.
+All customers benefit from AWS being the only commercial cloud that has had its service offerings and associated supply chain vetted and accepted as secure enough for top-secret workloads.

-## Parts of a Wordpress Website
+## Components of a WordPress Website

 Wordpress is a popular website management system and is used by millions of websites around the world.
 Wordpress consists of the following components
 1. Server
-This is the physical or virtual server
+>This is the physical or virtual server
 2. Web Server
-This is an application that servers HTTP requests.
+>This is an application that servers HTTP requests.
 Popular web servers are Apache and Nginx
 3. Database
-The database is where content, configuration, and user information is stored.
+>The database is where content, configuration, and user information is stored.
 Wordpress supports common database engines such as Mysql and MariaDB
 4. Content
-The content is what you are sharing to your viewers.
+>The content is what you are sharing to your viewers.
 You create content through the Wordpress inferface or compatible tools, and that content is servered to visitors of your website by the web server.
 5. DNS
-DNS is Domain Naming System and is used to map names to IP network addresses.
+>DNS is Domain Naming System and is used to map names to IP network addresses.
 6. Certificates (SSL/TLS)
-Certificates provide security for your website.
+>Certificates provide security for your website.
 It allows the use of Secure Sockets Layer (SSL) or Transport Layer Security (TLS) which encryptes the session between the vistor web browser and the webserver.
 It also provides assurances to your website vistors that your address and domain are legitmate.

+---

 ## Migration